 Once you get to the island, there’s not much to do.
-40 minutes is PLENTY of time there.
+40 minutes is plenty of time there.
 You can pay a small fee to go into the church, ring the bell, and walk up the tower.
-I don’t think it’s worth it.
-The tower is under renovation when I went in summer 2018 and you can’t see anything at the top since there is scaffolding is blocking the view.
+I don’t think it’s really worth it.
+The tower is under renovation when I went in the summer of 2018 and you can’t see anything at the top since the scaffolding is blocking the view.
 If you do decide to pay the fee, make sure to ring the bell three times and make a wish!
 Rumor has it if you do that, your wish will come true 🙂 Make sure to clarify what time you’re supposed to be back to the boat.
 Multiple people were late because they misunderstood what time to be back at.

 4. Book an adventure tour.

 There’s so many adventure tours you can book from Bled.
 You can go canyoning, water rafting, balloon flight, cave kayaking, skydiving, zip-lining, paragliding, and so much more!
 There’s so many fun activities you can do from Bled.
 If you’re there in the winter, there’s a lot of winter activities too.
 You can go ice climbing, snowshoeing, skiing, and more!
 If you walk around Bled, you’ll see a lot of tour companies advertising for different activities you can book.

 5. Visit Bled Castle.